ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 ### Decentrality

-Their isn't a great decentrality measuring tools, but you'll want to use tools that don't have some form of KYC to prove they are actually decentralized.
+There isn't great tools to measure the level of decentralization of platforms but in general, you'll want to use tools that don't have some form of KYC to prove they are actually decentralized.

-Decentralized tools without KYC
+Decentralized tools without KYC:
 - 0Chain (implementing a non-KYC edition)
 - Skynet
 - Arweave